ElektraInitiative/PermaplanT/doc/backend/01setup.md

 - `AUTH_CLIENT_ID` the client id the frontend should use to log in
 - `RUST_LOG` used to set the logging config for [env_logger](https://docs.rs/env_logger/latest/env_logger/)

+To install an extension, a user needs to be a 'superuser',

 The user 'permaplant' doesn't have the required permissions to create the 'postgis' extension.

 Set it up using the postgres user.

 Ensure that you grant the necessary permissions for the user to use Postgres.

-One way to do this is by using the following command:
+One way to do this, is by using the following command:

 ```shell
 sudo -u postgres psql